clabnet/DataTestLoader/README.md

 >
 **The test database will be deleted and recreated** during the initialization phase of DataTestLoader.
 By convention, the name of the test database must end with "_test" word.

-1.  **DBSource** - Database source from which to infer the schema that will be used in the creation of the test database.
+1.  **DBSource** - Database source from which to infer the
+2.  schema that will be used in the creation of the test database.

 2.  **DbTest** - Connection string of test database.

 3.  **DBPostgres** - Connection string to Postgres database.
 It is required to drop the test database.

-4.  **FileSchema** - Name of the file required for definition of test db (valid only in case of re-use of an existing schema, for performance reasons.)
+4.  **FileSchemaPreData** - Name of the file required for initial definition of test db (used only in case of re-use of an existing schema, for performance reasons.
+This is the file returned by *pg_dump* command with *section=pre-data* arguments.)

+5.  **FileSchemaPostData** - Name of the file required for post definition of test db (used only in case of re-use of an existing schema, for performance reasons. file returned by *pg_dump* command with *section=post-data* arguments.)

-5.  **FolderSchema** - The file with source database schema will be saved on this folder, using name such as {server}-{dbname}-{YYYYMMDD-HHMMSS}.sql.
+6.  **FolderSchema** - The file with source database schema will be saved on this folder, using name such as *SERVERDBNAME-PRE-DATA|POSTDATA-YYYYMMDD-HHMMSS.sql*.

-6.  **AssemblyModel** - Name of the library that contains the external .dll [POCO classes](https://en.wikipedia.org/wiki/Plain_Old_CLR_Object) corresponding to the entities to be created in the database.
+7.  **AssemblyModel** - Name of the library that contains the external .dll [POCO classes](https://en.wikipedia.org/wiki/Plain_Old_CLR_Object) corresponding to the entities to be created in the database.

-7. **AssemblyModelNamespace** - Namespace of POCO classes.
+8. **AssemblyModelNamespace** - Namespace of POCO classes contained into AssemblyModel.

 > The AssemblyModel assembly contains the POCO classes for tables to be loaded. *The name of these classes must be equal to the table name to be loaded, with Public Properties corresponding to the table structure*.